n00b69/woa-vayu/guide/1-partition.md

 ### Notes
 > [!WARNING]
-> If you ever delete any partitions via diskpart, Windows will send a UFS command which would erase the entire UFS storage!
->
 > All your data will be erased!
-Backup now if needed.
+Back up now if needed.
 >
 > Do not run the same command twice.
 >
-> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winonvayualt).
+> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/vayuwoa).
->
 >
 > Do not run all commands at once, execute them in order!
 >
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!